 Kim Weichel, a social entrepreneur and peace builder, will talk about her recent experience in Russia and Crimea.
 Hear her take on the U.S.-Russia relationship.
 Appetizers and refreshments are included.

 Cantellops Dining Hall

-Learn the art of sushi-making during the special cooking class sponsored by the Center for Student Development and SAGE Dining Services.
+Learn the art of sushi-making during this special cooking class sponsored by the Center for Student Development and SAGE Dining Services.
 Limited space is available.

 WEDNESDAY, NOV.
 8